-We are looking for a Research Technician to join the group of Dr. Kyung Min Noh in the Genome Biology Unit at the EMBL Heidelberg, Germany.
-Our group studies chromatin mechanism in relation to the neurodevelopmental process and brain disorders.
+We are looking for a Research Technician to join the group of Dr. Claire Deo in the Cell Biology and Biophysics Unit at the EMBL Heidelberg, Germany.
+Our group uses a combination of synthetic chemistry and protein engineering to develop chemical tools for biology.

-This position will participate in specific research projects involving human induced pluripotent stem cells and mouse embryonic stem cell, alone and in collaboration with other lab members.
-The position is also responsible for general laboratory management, including administration of lab resources, purchases, scheduling lab duties, and training of new group members.
+The successful applicant will take part in specific research projects involving molecular biology and biochemistry techniques, alone and in collaboration with other lab members.
+The ideal candidate will also have responsibility for general laboratory management, including administration of lab resources, purchases, scheduling lab duties and training of new group members in various techniques.

 You might also have